 What causes heart failure?

-Heart failure often occurs in children with congenital (present at birth) heart defects.
+Heart failure often occurs in children with congenital heart defects.
 Other medical problems that can cause heart failure include, but are not limited to, the following:

 Cardiac arrhythmias (irregular heartbeats)